-Migration is the most difficult component of population change to estimate; there is no comprehensive system which registers migration flows in and out of the UK – whether migration to or from overseas, migration to or from other parts of the UK or migration within Scotland.
-Estimates of migration flows therefore have to be based on survey data and the best proxy data that exist.
+Migration is the most difficult component of population change to estimate; there is no comprehensive system which registers migration flows in and out of the UK – whether migration to or from overseas (international migration), migration to or from other parts of the UK or migration within Scotland.
+Estimates of migration flows therefore have to be based on the best proxy data that exist.
 The text below outlines the data sources and methods used to estimate migration flows available on this website.

 Methodology used to produce National Records of Scotland (NRS) official migration flows

 1. Sources of migration data